orlandCasta/reactrouter/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repository contains the React Router start tutorial, which can be obtained directly from the documentation https://reactrouter.com/en/main/start/tutorial during its creation was done with react router dom version `6.11.1` , this with the aim of learning and applying the main changes that occurred after version `6.4.0` of react router dom, such as createBrowserRouter, loader, action etc.<p align="right">(<a href="#readme-top">back to top</a>)</p>
+This repository contains the React Router start tutorial, which can be obtained directly from the documentation https://reactrouter.com/en/main/start/tutorial during its creation was done with react router dom version `6.11.1` , this with the aim of learning and applying the main changes that occurred after version `6.4.0` of react router dom, such as createBrowserRouter, loader, action etc.

 ### Built With